The Bills announced today two coaching hires and a change in role for several members of Chan Gailey’s current coaching staff.

 Finally, veteran assistant Bob Sanders had his role expanded.
 Sanders was the outside linebackers coach in 2011, but he will coach all linebackers in 2012.
 Wannstedt was the inside linebackers coach in 2011, but his promotion to defensive coordinator opened that role.

-Topics: Chan Gailey
+Tags: Chan Gailey